 Doctor of Business Administration

-The Doctor of Business Administration (DBA) is a professional doctorate which provides a structured programme of study through the delivery of taught modules, closely integrated with an individual’s professional career development.
+The Doctor of Business Administration (DBA) is a professional doctorate which provides a structured programme of study through the delivery of taught modules, closely integrated with an individual’s professional career development (Places on this course are limited).

 The programme has two parts and is composed of taught modules and a doctoral-level work-based research project.
 The element of reflection on professional practice distinguishes the professional doctorate from the award of a PhD.